metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_network_policy_v2_manifest.md

 - `header_matches` (Attributes List) HeaderMatches is a list of HTTP headers which must be present and match against the given values.
 Mismatch field can be used to specify what to do when there is no match. (see [below for nested schema](#nestedatt--spec--egress--to_ports--rules--http--header_matches))
 - `headers` (List of String) Headers is a list of HTTP headers which must be present in the request.
 If omitted or empty, requests are allowed regardless of headers present.
-- `host` (String) Host is an extended POSIX regex matched against the host header of a request, e.g. 'foo.com'  If omitted or empty, the value of the host header is ignored.
+- `host` (String) Host is an extended POSIX regex matched against the host header of a request.
+Examples:  - foo.bar.com will match the host fooXbar.com or foo-bar.com - foo.bar.com will only match the host foo.bar.com  If omitted or empty, the value of the host header is ignored.
 - `method` (String) Method is an extended POSIX regex matched against the method of a request, e.g. 'GET', 'POST', 'PUT', 'PATCH', 'DELETE', ...
 If omitted or empty, all methods are allowed.
 - `path` (String) Path is an extended POSIX regex matched against the path of a request.
 Currently it can contain characters disallowed from the conventional 'path' part of a URL as defined by RFC 3986.
 If omitted or empty, all paths are all allowed.